BerriAI/litellm/RAGA_README.txt

       "messages": [
         {
           "role": "user",
-          "content": "write a poem on pirates and sandworms" }
+          "content": "write a poem on pirates and penguins" }
       ],
       "api_key": "sk_1234567890", # replace this